commonpike/sketch-recurse-export/README.md

 # RecursiveExport
-Plugin for Sketch.app to recursively export exportable layers in a selected file structure.
+Plugin for Sketch.app to recursively export exportable layers in a selected naming scheme.
 I was surprised it didn't exist so I wrote it.
 If anyone knows an easier way to do this let me know.

 ## What it does